 The Reasons for Alternative Loans Rising

-According to Noah Breslow the CEO at OnDeck, “We helped Chase take the small business loan process from six weeks to six clicks.”
+According to Noah Breslow, the former CEO at OnDeck, “We helped Chase take the small business loan process from six weeks to six clicks.”

 Fintech Partnerships Takeaways from Compliance Expert

 As a regulatory compliance expert my goal is to help fintech companies maximize their business potential in highly regulated markets.
 There are two points that cause me concern as I read this article.

 - First, according to Breslow it took 4 years “to take the partnership from idea to market” with “a million different hurdles” to overcome.

 - Second, this is a partial stack business model where OnDeck earns only “a small payment for each loan”, and they don’t share transactional revenue like interest payments or servicing fees.